 In Birthing Suite there are two small parent lounges that have tea and coffee making facilities, and a television.
 There are no cooking facilities.
 Meals are provided for women who are staying.
 It is recommended your support people bring their own food and drink.

-Well women and their babies are transferred to one of the primary birthing units for a postnatal stay, or to St George's Maternity Centre when these facilities are full, commonly within 2-4 hours following a vaginal birth.
+Well women and their babies are transferred to one of the primary birthing units for a postnatal stay, commonly within 2-4 hours following a vaginal birth.

 If you wish to discuss your care at any time during your stay, ask to speak to the Acting Clinical Midwife Manager or the Charge Midwife Manager.